 - No categories to track, no caps on cash back, no annual fee*

 See additional details for Citi® Double Cash Card – 18 month BT offer

-The Citi® Double Cash Card – 18 month BT offer offers cardholders the ability to earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+The Citi® Double Cash Card – 18 month BT offer offers cardholders the ability to earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.
 That’s a great rate for all purchases and provides you the ability to earn more rewards compared with the Sears-branded cards.
-Plus, there’s a $0* annual fee and a sign-up bonus where you can no bonus.
-Other perks of the Citi® Double Cash Card – 18 month BT offer include Citi® Price Rewind, where Citi will conduct a 60-day search for registered items and if a lower price is found, you may be reimbursed for the difference between what you paid and the price found.
+Plus, there’s a $0* annual fee.
 There is also exclusive ticket access to concerts, sporting events and dining experiences provided through Citi® Private Pass®.
 Terms may apply.

 Read our roundup of the best cashback cards here.

 Sears’ numerous store closings and discontinued brand relationships should make you hesitant to open one of their credit cards.
 After all, the Sears Mastercard® and the Sears Card® are just OK credit cards that offer occasional discounts on select items and the ability to earn rewards while shopping at Sears.
 However, you can do better with cashback and rewards cards that offer a better flat rate of 2% or 2 points per dollar spent for all purchases.